popsim-consortium/stdpopsim/docs/development.rst

    should be specified for each chromosome (per generation per bp).
    The mutation rate estimate can be based on sequence data from pedigrees, mutation accumulation studies, or comparative genomic analysis calibrated by fossil data (i.e., phylogenetic estimates).
-   If there is no information on the variation of mutation rates across chromosome, the average genome-wide mutation rate can be specified for all chromosomes.
+   If there is no information on the variation of mutation rates across chromosomes, the average genome-wide mutation rate can be specified for all chromosomes.
    Finally, if your species of interest does not have direct estimates of mutation rates, we recommend using estimates for some other species (hopefully closely related).